-Sannihit Sarovar is supposed to be the confluence of the the seven holy Sarasvatis.
-The word ‘sannihit’ means to collect.
-True to its meaning, the Sannihit Sarovar is believed to collect water from all the sacred rivers and tiraths especially the seven holy Sarswatis on the occasion of Solar Eclipse and Amavasya.
-The scriptures say that a bath in Sannihit Sarovar on no moon days and on day of eclipses earns the merit of an Asvamegha Yagya.
+Sannihit Sarovar is supposed to be the confluence of the the seven holy rivers.
+The word sannihit means to collect.
+True to its meaning, the Sannihit Sarovar is believed to collect water from all the sacred rivers and tiraths, especially the seven holy rivers on the occasion of solar eclipse and Amavasya.
+The scriptures say that a bath in Sannihit Sarovar on no moon days and on day of eclipses earns the merit of an Ashwamedha Yagna.

 It is also believed that bath in the tank accompanied by prayers, donations and rituals, brings peace to the souls of the departed dear ones.
-Large crowd of Hindus, therefore, visit the sarovar to offer pind-daan on behalf of their deceased ancestor and other loved ones.
-They are blessed by Lord Vishnu who is believed to reside in the sarovar.
+Large crowd of Hindus, therefore, visit the sarovar to offer pind daan on behalf of their deceased ancestors and other loved ones.
+They are blessed by Lord Vishnu, who is believed to reside in the sarovar.

-A number of shrines dedicated to various gods and goddesses including Sri Hanuman, Lord Vishnu, Dhruv Bhagat, Goddess Durga, Laksmi Narayan and many others are situated near the length and width of the sarovar.
+A number of shrines dedicated to various gods and goddesses including Sri Hanuman, Lord Vishnu, Dhruv Bhagat, Goddess Durga, Lakshmi Narayan and many others are situated near the length and width of the sarovar.
 The sarovar is visited not only by the devout Hindus, but by Sikhs also.
-Kurukshetra has several gurudwaras which were built to commemorate the visits of the gurus.
+Kurukshetra has several gurdwaras which were built to commemorate the visits of the gurus.